dpi-tta-projects/launch-plans/roles/2025_11_UL_DIGITAL_ADOPTION_ANALYST.md

 ## Core responsibilities and competencies required

-- Deliver engaging training sessions or upskilling activities tailored to different user personas.
+- Technology training or enablement
-- Create and maintain user-centric documentation, including user guides, process flows, FAQs, and best practices.
+- Creating user-friendly guides, process flows, and FAQs
-- Collaborate with Corporate Communications, Program Management, and Leadership to draft and refine user-facing communications.
-- Tailor messaging to different audiences to drive awareness, understanding, and enthusiasm for new technologies.
+- Drafting and refining communications for technology adoption
-- Monitor adoption metrics and training effectiveness using surveys, analytics, and feedback and determine improvement areas.
+- Monitoring adoption metrics and improving training strategies
+- Ability to translate technical concepts into clear, simple content
+- Comfort using training content tools like PowerPoint, video editors, and LMS platforms

 ## Essential technical skills